Benign overfitting in ridge regression: Introduction

 \subsection{Related work}

-Motivated by the empirical success of overparametrized models, there has recently been a flurry of work aimed at understanding theoretically whether the corresponding effects can be seen in overparametrized linear regression.
-A large body of that work deals with the ridgeless regime \cite{benign_overfitting,Belkin2019TwoMO,Bibas, Derezinski, Hastie2019SurprisesIH,Liang2019OnTR,Muthukumar2019HarmlessIO, Nakkiran2019MoreDC, NIPS2019_8753, ZhangBHRV16}, also known as the ``interpolating solution,'' with zero in-sample risk.
+Motivated by the empirical success of overparametrized models, there has recently been a flurry of work aimed at understanding theoretically whether the corresponding effects can be seen in overparametrized linear regression; see, e.g., \citep{Liang2019OnTR, Muthukumar2019HarmlessIO, Belkin2019TwoMO, Bibas, Nakkiran2019MoreDC, NIPS2019_8753, zhou2021uniform, pmlr-v119-negrea20a} and other references in this section.

-Theoretical study of ridge regularization is, however, a much broader area.
-As we mentioned before, classical intuition suggests that one should regularize if the model is large, so in general ridge regularization is a classical topic, and it's impossible to mention all the work that was done in this direction.
-The purpose of our work, however, is to study cases where small or negative regularization is sufficient, that is, outside the classical regime, but beyond the specific case of interpolation.